 Reviews of movies from my giant DVD tower, and more.

-My name is Todd, I’m 53 years old, and I currently reside in Peoria, Arizona, where I work in the medical field and spend my free time doing what I enjoy most, which is watching movies, riding my bike, reading mystery novels, and replaying the entire 1978 baseball season using a board game called Statis Pro.
+My name is Todd, I’m 59 years old, and I currently reside in Peoria, Arizona, where I spend my free time doing what I enjoy most, which is watching movies, bike riding, reading mystery novels, and replaying the entire 1978 baseball season using a board game called Statis Pro.
 The earliest movie I can remember seeing is Blackbeard’s Ghost at the Cinema Paramount in Fremont, Ohio when I was five years old, and my favorite movie of all time is Jaws, which I saw five times in theaters when it was first released in 1975.
 I love visiting and watching movies at old cinemas, wherever I’m able enough to find them, and in 1989 my brother and I were fortunate enough to be at the Kachina in Scottsdale, Arizona for their very last screening ever.
-Seven years ago I began writing capsule movie reviews for friends and family, which I typed, printed, and bound in a yearly annual, until it was suggested that, to save myself time and money, I post these reviews on a free blogging site, a concept that had never crossed my mind previously.
+Many years ago I began writing capsule movie reviews for friends and family, which I typed, printed, and bound in a yearly annual, until it was suggested that, to save myself time and money, I post these reviews on a free blogging site, a concept that had never crossed my mind previously.
 From there my two friends and I created The Derby Killer film review site, and a year later my own site was spawned, Cinema Monolith, which made its debut on January 31, 2014.

 I use a 0-10 rating system, with 10 of course being best, and 0 being absolute garbage.
 Previously I used a 5-star system for my movie review book, but for the CM site I decided to go with a 10-point numerical system, which to me was a bit more clean, crisp, and precise.

 • If you see a small Monolith icon at the top-right of a review page, it means I own the DVD of the movie reviewed.
-A red-and-blue shield denotes a movie from my Project 82 page, and a ghoulish face with a top hat references a movie I watched on Svengoolie.
+A film reel means I saw the film at a theater, a red-and-blue shield denotes a movie from my Project 82 page, and a ghoulish face with a top hat references a movie I watched on the late-night horror show Svengoolie.

 • Unfortunately, I won’t be reviewing short subjects, concert videos, or TV series.
 Apologies, fans of Adam-12.